GitbookIO/slate-hyperprint/README.md

 [![NPM version](https://badge.fury.io/js/slate-hyperprint.svg)](http://badge.fury.io/js/slate-hyperprint)

-A Slate plugin to convert Slate models to their slate-hyperscript representation.
+A library to convert Slate models to their slate-hyperscript representation.

-See the [online demo](https://soreine.github.io/slate-hyperprint), that converts a Slate JSON representation to a Slate hyperscript representation.

 You can use `slate-hyperprint` as a library to:

 - Run a script to easily convert Slate tests written in Yaml/JSON to hyperscript.
 - Improve the output of unit tests by comparing hyperscript strings instead of JSON values.
 - Facilitate debugging and console logging of Slate values.

+See the [online demo](https://soreine.github.io/slate-hyperprint), that converts a Slate JSON representation to a Slate hyperscript representation.

 # Setup